Date of Degree

 Copyright 2010 Colleen Louise McHenry

 McHenry, Colleen Louise.
-"A biomechanical model of femoral forces during functional electrical stimulation after spinal cord injury in supine and seated positions." thesis, University of Iowa, 2010.
+"A biomechanical model of femoral forces during functional electrical stimulation after spinal cord injury in supine and seated positions."
+MS (Master of Science) thesis, University of Iowa, 2010.